Midnight Eye

 "We're an animation company and we're really interested in putting out anything that falls into the category of animation.
 We'll do anything that we think sounds interesting."

-"I want to make a comedy or something, but it never happens.
+"I want to make a comedy, but it never happens.
 I wonder if there's something in me that's stopping this?"

 "The idea is to encourage these new young filmmakers with the same chance to direct their first works as I did with Yamashita and Kumakiri."